| ECONOMICS:

 When they fail catastrophically, they expect compensation from the core socio-economic substructure.

-civil engineering organizations whose constructions collapse.
+the engineering organizations whose constructions collapse,